-Mark graduated from The Royal Veterinary College (London) in 1996, but took some time to decide to leave.
+Mark graduated from The Royal Veterinary College (London) in 1996, but took some time to decide to leave working there for a further 9 years.
 He did a one year internship in large animal medicine and surgery in the Sefton Equine Hospital (RVC) and then a second one year internship in equine reproduction before taking up an HBLB residency in equine thoracic medicine.
 He obtained RCVS certificates in veterinary anaesthesia and equine internal medicine.
 He then completed a PhD in equine cardiac valvular dysfunction and disease funded by the HBLB before taking up a lectureship in equine cardiology and internal medince (still at the RVC!)

 Mark ended this long run of work at the RVC to join the University of Nottingham in 2006 as one of the early staff members that established the new veterinary curriculum as Associate Professor in Veterinary Internal Medicine.
 He teaches throughout the course teaching anatomy and physiology of the cardiovascular and respiratory system in year 1 and equine medicine throughout the course.

-Mark is currently vice president of the British Equine Veterinary Association (BEVA)
+Mark is a former president of the British Equine Veterinary Association (BEVA) and a current trustee of The Horse Trust

 Mark teaches throughout the veterinary undergraduate course from year 1 to year 5.
 He was one of the small cohort of staff who helped to develop the original curriculum and the current assessment… read more